Committee Chair: Jerry Powell and Scott Schaffer (email)

 - Block 7 subcommittee meeting minutes from Oct.
 3, 2012 with neighborhood concerns;

 - Oregonian articles from 1985 detailing the controversy surrounding this block can be found here and here.

 - 1981 testimony by the Multnomah Athletic Club (MAC) to City Counsel regarding future use of Block 7 found here.

-- 1423 SW Columbia -- The planning committee is reviewing a proposed 4-story, 23 residential unit development with NO PARKING at the former site of a historic house.
+- 1423 SW Columbia -- a 4-story, 23 residential unit development with NO PARKING at the former site of a historic house.
+Currently under construction.
 (May 12, 2014 Design Review) (permit set drawings) (design review submission)

 - 20th & Market Street -- proposal for a 5 story condo with 16 units (plus 16 underground parking spots) spanning from studio to 3-bedroom (3-floor) units next to Kamm house.
 Frontage on Market Street Dr. would rise about 1 floor and be set back 18 feet. (image)